2nd-best-FRENDAs/2nd-best-FRENDAs/README.md

 2nd-best-FRENDAs can solve metabolic models ODEs for metabolite concentrations over time and produce visualizations.
 These can be adjusted to view metabolites of interest.

+## Creating the environment and starting up 2nd-best-FRENDA

+To create the virtual environment to run 2nd-best-FRENDA, execute the following line in the folder containing environment.yml (this only needs to be done once):

+    conda env create -f environment.yml

+Then, whenever you want to activate the environment, execute the following line:

+    conda activate 2nd-best-environment

+Finally, 2nd-best-FRENDA can be activated by executing the following line:

+    streamlit run gui_callfunctions.py

 ## Example:

 multi_enzyme_model.txt is a small metabolic model in antimony format